FlorianGrimm/dependingState/sampleStyle/readme.md

 ```
 index.ts:58 Error while app boots.
 Error: DS DSStoreAction.listenEvent valueStore is not set CalculatorStyleStore - Did you call builder.bindValueStore(this) in the constructor?
     at DSStoreAction.listenEvent (DSStoreBuilder.ts)
-    at CalculatorStyleStore.postAttached (CalculatorStyle.ts)
+    at CalculatorStyleStore.initializeStore (CalculatorStyle.ts)
-    at AppStoreManager.postAttached (DSStoreManager.ts)
+    at AppStoreManager.initializeStore (DSStoreManager.ts)
     at ...
 ```